test-fullautomation/python-jsonpreprocessor/packagedoc/additional_docs/Description.rst

      "device" : "device_name"
    }

-Adding the comments
+Adding comments
 ~~~~~~~~~~~~~~~~~~~

-Often large projects require a lot of configuration parameters.
-So adding comments to json files is
+Often large projects require large JSON files.
-useful in case of more and more content is added, e.g. because of a json file has to hold a huge number
-of configuration parameters for different features.
 Comments can be used here to clarify the meaning of
-these parameters or the differences between them.
+parameters or the differences between them.

 Every line starting with **"//"**, is commented out.
 Therefore a comment is valid for singles lines only.